Also known as: band pulldown, straight arm pulldown, resistance band pulldown, band lat pulldown, standing band pulldown

 What is Band Straight Arm Pull Down?

-The Band Straight Arm Pull Down is an easy resistance-band pull exercise that targets the latissimus dorsi, shoulders and triceps while keeping the arms straight.
-It trains scapular depression and posterior shoulder stability, requiring a braced core and controlled tempo to protect the elbows and shoulders.
+The Band Straight Arm Pull Down is an easy resistance-band pull that trains the triceps, shoulders and latissimus dorsi.
+It improves upper-back strength and shoulder stability when performed with a braced core, straight arms and controlled tempo.

 How to Do Band Straight Arm Pull Down

-- Anchor band overhead: Secure the resistance band at or above head height to a sturdy anchor.
-Check attachment for wear and pull lightly to test security.
+- Anchor band overhead: Secure the band to a high anchor.
+Choose appropriate resistance and inspect the band and attachment for wear before beginning.

 Muscle Groups